gildegoma/chef-sbt-extras/README.md

 Description
 -----------

-This cookbook will install [sbt-extras](https://github.com/paulp/sbt-extras), an alternative script for running [sbt](https://github.com/sbt/sbt). sbt-extras works with sbt 0.7.x projects as well as 0.10+.
+This cookbook will install [sbt-extras](https://github.com/paulp/sbt-extras), an alternative script for running [sbt (scala build tool)](https://github.com/sbt/sbt). sbt-extras works with sbt 0.7.x projects as well as 0.10+.
 If you're in an sbt project directory, the runner will figure out the versions of sbt and scala required by the project and download them if necessary.

 The **default** recipe of this Chef cookbook will: